Polish Jews:

 About this talk

-Before World War II, Warsaw was the second largest Jewish city in the world after New York.
-They were among three million Polish Jews killed by the German Nazis.
-Many survivors left Poland after the war, but some of them decided to stay.
-Many Jewish kids were adopted by Polish families and often until their adult life they didn't even know they were Jewish.
-For the last 20-30 years, young Polish people have been discovering their Jewish roots which were often hidden by their parents and grandparents - Holocaust survivors.
+Before World War II, Warsaw was the second-largest Jewish city in the world, after New York.
+Among the three million Polish Jews murdered by the German Nazis, many were from Warsaw.
+After the war, many survivors left Poland, but some chose to stay.
+Many Jewish children were adopted by Polish families, and often didn't learn about their heritage until adulthood.
+Over the past 20–30 years, young Polish people have been rediscovering their Jewish roots—often hidden by parents and grandparents who survived the Holocaust.
 I am one of them, and I want to share my family's story with you.
-As I work as a city guide, I will also take you on a virtual tour of the Warsaw Ghetto remains, and I will show you how Jewish life in Warsaw has been revived.
+As a city guide, I will also take you on a virtual tour of the remains of the Warsaw Ghetto and show you how Jewish life in Warsaw is being revived.

 About Łukasz

-Łukasz Godlewski was born in Warsaw in 1982 and his family has been living there since the 19th century.
-He studied Psychology of Intercultural Relations at the SWPS University of Social Sciences and Humanities, and was a volunteer for The Jewish Community of Warsaw and The Polish Humanitarian Action.
-Since 2013 he's been working as a city guide of Warsaw after completing his course at PTTK, the oldest Polish guiding organization.
-In 2018 he became a licensed guide of the Royal Castle in Warsaw.
-He feels fortunate to share his passion for history, art and architecture with people from all over the world.
+Łukasz Godlewski was born in Warsaw in 1982, and his family has lived there since the 19th century.
+He studied Psychology of Intercultural Relations at SWPS University of Social Sciences and Humanities, and volunteered for the Jewish Community of Warsaw and the Polish Humanitarian Action.
+Since 2013, he has been working as a city guide in Warsaw, after completing his training at PTTK, the oldest guiding organization in Poland.
+In 2018, he became a licensed guide at the Royal Castle in Warsaw.
+He feels fortunate to share his passion for history, art, and architecture with people from all over the world.

 With your contribution you will also be donating to The Genealogy Department of the Jewish Historical Institute in Warsaw , which for more than 20 years has been researching the histories of Jewish families from Poland.